rahulteja16/react-store-app/README.md

 ### Installing the project

-clone or download the project and run foollowing commands:
+clone or download the project and run following commands:
 ```
 npm install
 npm start